sitedata/checklyhq.com/site/content/learn/headless/basics-navigation.md

 Interestingly, Playwright offers pretty much the same API for waiting on events and elements but again stresses its automatic handling of the wait states under the hood.

-> gree Playwright handles a lot of the common waiting scenario's using its built-in "auto waiting".
+> Playwright handles a lot of the common waiting scenario's using its built-in "auto waiting".
 Depending on your use case, it might serve all your needs

 ## Timeouts